 As Joseph Pilates said over 70 years ago, “In ten sessions, you will feel the difference; in twenty, you will see the difference; and in thirty, you will have a whole new body.”
 The Pilates Method emphasizes musculo-skeletal balance and focused breathing to give you a flat stomach, slender thighs, lean but muscular arms and a strong back.
 Chronic pain will be alleviated and you’ll gain a new sense of strength and control of your body.
 Your posture will improve and you’ll begin to move with more freedom and agility.
 You’ll feel tall because you will be taller.
 Get ready for people to tell you how great you look!

 The Pilates Method is taught one-on-one or in small groups so our certified trainers can tailor the exercises to each individual’s fitness needs, even in cases of previous injury.
 Pilates focuses on quality of movement and the individual so it is a system for every age and gender.
 Your strength, flexibility, balance and concentration are developed through simple effective exercises designed to lengthen your musculature while increasing muscle definition and endurance.

 Pilates is for everyone.
 Whether you are male, female, young, old, athletic, deconditioned, or even undergoing rehabilitation, Pilates can do magic for you.

-When you join Pilates of Boca studios, you will begin with the Welcome Special of 3 Private Sessions for $ 180.
+When you join Vault Fitness, you will begin with the Welcome Special of 3 private sessions.
 During the Private Session, your Pilates instructor will introduce you to the Pilates movement experience and educate you on how to work safely with the apparatus.
 After your 3 sessions, you may decide to continue with the private sessions or you may add group classes into your weekly routine.

 Please email us at email@example.com to schedule your Welcome Special!